What is SMSC or Short Message Service Center?

 Mobile Originated SMS :

-In mobile-originated SMS, a mobile subscriber is allowed to submit a text on SMSC.
+In mobile-originated SMS, a mobile subscriber can submit a text on SMSC.
 While submitting, the roaming MSC checks for the MO-SMS teleservice subscription.
 If the subscriber is subscribed for Mobile Originated SMS and there is no outgoing call barring for SMS.
 The MSC starts a mobile-originated SMS flow using the GSM MAP protocol over SS7.

 Mobile Terminated SMS.

 In the mobile terminated procedure, SMSC first does an SRI for SM for a subscriber from the HLR of that subscriber.
-If MT-SMS teleservice code is enabled then HLR returns an IMSI and the visiting MSC number.
+HLR returns an IMSI and the visiting MSC number if the MT-SMS teleservice code is enabled.
 SMSC starts the Mobile Terminated map protocol procedure using IMSI and MSC.

 Store and Forward.

-While sending SMS from SMSC to the roaming MSC.
-There may be a temporary error from the HLR (e.g subscriber is not connected).
+While sending an SMS from SMSC to the roaming MSC.
+There may be a temporary error from the HLR (e.g., the subscriber is not connected).
 The SMSC may store that SMS and keep trying after some time.
-How long the SMSC will keep the text, depends on the validity period of the text.
+How long the SMSC will keep the text depends on the validity period of the text.

 Message Waiting Data on HLR.